Minaekramnia/Text-Summarization/README.md

-# Summarization project for any text file
+# Summarization code for any text file
 This repo uses GLOVE vector library to summarize texts using Cosine Similarity.
 Initially it was used for summarizing World Bank projects in a larger classification project for Independant Evaluation Group.